 Aston Down was first used as an airfield in the first world war, when the Australian Flying Corps were based here.
 In those days it was known as Minchinhampton Airfield, but was renamed Aston Down after Minchinhampton residents became worried that the name would attract bombers to their village about a mile to the west of the airfield.
 Have a look at some photographs from 1917.

 During the second world war the hard runways and hangars were built and the airfield was used as a ferry base.

 More recently the airfield was used as a satellite airfield for the Central Flying School at Little Rissington, with trainee pilots practicing their circuits in Jet Provosts.
 Visits by the Red Arrows were also frequent when they were based at nearby Kemble airfield.

-The club's fleet of aircraft is maintained to a high standard and includes two brand new PW6-U dual seat trainers, two Ka13 dual seat trainers, a DG500T advanced trainer, two Ka8s for early solo pilots, plus a Pilatus B4 and an Astir for more experienced pilots.
+The club's fleet of aircraft is maintained to a high standard and includes two new PW6-U dual seat trainers, two Ka13 dual seat trainers, a DG500T advanced trainer, two Ka8s for early solo pilots, plus an Astir and ASW19 for more experienced pilots.
 All our gliders have similar instrumentation and are equipped with audio variometers.
 Privately owned motor gliders based at Aston Down are available for club members to do field landing and cross country endorsement checks.